isarmatan/Hackathon/README.md

 # Hackathon
 Submitted by: 211973631, 318896693

-This git is owned by 2025 hackathon winners, Mr.Matan Isar aka wooclapEnjoyer and Mr.Ariel Mezhi aka MezhiMage aka Don Patron aka 0wooclapSubmitor
+This git is owned by 2025 hackathon winners
 --------------------------------------------------------------------------------------------------------------------------------------------------

 Client-Server Network Speed Test